 Source: US Department of Justice

-A US DOJ press release detailed how two pirate streaming services, Jetflicks and iStreamItAll, had access to distribute nearly 116,000 TV episodes and more than 10,000 movies.
-The services boasted that they “had more content than Netflix, Hulu, Vudu and Amazon Prime.”
+A US DOJ press release detailed how two pirate streaming services, Jetflicks and iStreamItAll, had access to distribute what the services boasted to be “more content than Netflix, Hulu, Vudu and Amazon Prime” combined.

 Why it matters